 Exchanges are one of the most popular ways to buy bitcoin.
 The advantage of them is that, upon purchase, you can trade your crypto within the platform for other cryptocurrencies.
 Exchanges usually look fairly daunting; they look a little like trading platforms investment bankers might use in a trading shop.
 But they’re not that complicated.

 You can buy bitcoin off of exchanges using a range of different currencies.
-US Dollars are fairly universal as an accepted currency, and other fiat currencies are also accepted across a variety of exchanges.
-But you can also buy Bitcoin with other cryptocurrencies.
+US dollars are fairly universal as an accepted currency, and other fiat currencies are also accepted across a variety of exchanges.
+But you can also buy bitcoin with other cryptocurrencies.
 There are thousands of them, each with their own quirks and features.

 Sometimes it’s easier to buy your bitcoin straight up, without worrying about how to trade with other users.
-In that case, you can consider buying directly from Coinbase, one of the largest exchanges that also offers a brokerage service.
+In that case, you can consider buying directly from Coinbase, one of the largest exchanges that also functions as a brokerage service.
 You’ll pay a slight premium for the convenience.

 What are bitcoin wallets?

 Bitcoin wallets store cryptocurrencies in a theoretically secure location.
-Wallets contain a public and private key that, when used together, can be used to access your private bitcoin address.
+Wallets contain a public and private key that, when used together, can access your private bitcoin address.

 Here are some popular wallets:

-Ledger produces two different wallets, the Nano X and the Nano S. Ledger’s flagship wallet, the Nano X, is bluetooth enabled, meaning you can connect it to phones, tablets or computers wirelessly.
+Ledger produces two different wallets, the Nano X and the Nano S. Ledger’s flagship wallet, the Nano X, is bluetooth-enabled, meaning you can connect it to phones, tablets, or computers wirelessly.
 Ledger publishes regular updates that fix future vulnerabilities, so it’s a fairly solid choice for a hardware wallet.
 Ledger can also hook up to mobile cryptocurrency wallets.
 One, MyEtherWallet, lets you access a small number of decentralized finance protocols straight from your Ledger.

 Supports over 1000 cryptocurrencies